Irish Aviation Authority To Give Landing Systems Major Upgrade

 Instrument Landing Systems

-IAA said that it needs to replace the current instrument landing systems (ILS), which were commissioned between 2006-’07, “in the immediate future”.
+IAA said that it needs to replace the current instrument landing systems (ILS), which were commissioned between 2006 and 2007, "in the immediate future".

-The development plans also include the installation of an ILS on the new runway under construction at Dublin Airport - though it is reported that it will require an advanced ILS.
+The development plans also include the installation of an ILS on the new runway under construction at Dublin Airport.
+However, it has been reported that it will require an advanced ILS.

-IAA said it expects the installation for the new runway to commence near the end of 2020, to be completed in 2021.
+IAA said that it expects the installation of the new runway to commence near the end of 2020 and be completed in 2021.

-Work to replace existing ILS in the country’s main airport will start in 2021, potentially finishing up in 2022.
+Work to replace existing ILS in the country's main airport will start in 2021 and potentially finish in 2022.

 © 2019 Hospitality Ireland – your source for the latest industry news.
 Article by Aidan O'Sullivan.
 Click subscribe to sign up for the Hospitality Ireland print edition.